denten-books/plain-text/main.md

 literary production, dissemination, and consumption.
 The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.
-### Abstract

-In this final chapter, I argue for the recovery and the preservation of plain textuality in the day-to-day practice of modern computing.
-Returning to the history of the `.txt` file format, I find that early documents from the International Telecommunication Union (and later international bodies governing the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism from Heidegger, to Mumford, Kittler, and Golumbia concludes in a discussion about the subject's role in actively shaping the material conditions of media being.
-As documents reflecting externalized states of consciousness become increasingly more transparent, they are susceptible to increased surveillance and control (through encryption, by example).
-Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
-(In other words, to actively decide when to opt in and when to opt out).
-This affordance is not however a deterministic property of literature, the internet, or any other information exchange system.
-Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 ### 7.1 ITU

 Related to secrecy.
 Plain language and Secret language (telegraph regulations